-Did you know that prior to a contractor or consultant performing work or providing service, they must submit the following:
+Prior to a contractor or consultant performing work or providing service, they must submit the following:

 - Insurance Requirements and Indemnification Agreement - Certificate of Insurance listing Carleton College as additional insured.

 Please contact Randie Johnson at 222-4178 for assistance with this process.